 Make the most of the season with four winter recipes from Wild + Whole

 Danielle Prewett, founder of Wild + Whole, has a new cookbook packed with recipes that are guaranteed to spark a conversation this holiday.
-Here she shares four winter recipes.
+She shares four recipes you need to try this season.

 The dinner table is usually where all the big conversations happen around the holidays.
 Often, they detour towards politics, the big sports games or unwanted queries from Gran about when you’re getting married, but Danielle Prewett would prefer that the discussion stay centred around food.